 The County Clerk is the county election official charged with registering voters, maintaining up-to-date voting lists, accepting declarations of candidacy for public office and coordinating the conduct of elections at the county level.
-Office staff review ballot measures for timeliness and to make sure they are worded accurately as required by law.
-The clerk provides uniformity in the application, operation and interpretation of election laws and ensures the public is provided with complete and accurate information.
-The clerk sees to it that elections are conducted in an open, fair and unbiased manner according to state and federal election laws.
+She ensures that elections are conducted in an open, fair and unbiased manner according to state and federal election laws.

 Board of Property Tax Appeals functions are coordinated by the County Clerk.
-The BOPTA Clerk maintains the official board record in accordance with Oregon Revised Statutes and Oregon Administrative Rules.
+She plans, coordinates and records BOPTA hearings.
+The BOPTA Clerk is also responsible for maintaining the official board record in accordance with Oregon Revised Statutes and Oregon Administrative Rules.
 BOPTA receives appeals from property tax payers on issues of equity concerning property tax assessments, following procedures directed by the Oregon Department of Revenue.

 Marriage licenses and declarations of domestic partnership are issued by the County Clerk, who is authorized to solemnize marriages.
-The Clerk’s Office provides additional services including Notary Public, Passport Acceptance Agent and can assist with research involving property, history and genealogy.
+The Clerk’s Office provides additional services including Notary Public, acts as a Passport Acceptance Agent and assists with property, historical and genealogy research.